yanli499/SLIME/README.md

 # SLIME
-Game coded in Verilog for the DE1 board
+Simple platform game coded in Verilog and implemented on the Altera DE1_SOC board Completed Oct - Dec 2017